md-naim-hassan-saykat/bapil/reports/BAPIL_Executive_Summary_v1.md

 2. Identify priority policy or administrative challenges suitable for a limited research pilot.
 3. Nominate technical, policy, legal, data-governance, and ethics focal points for consultation.
 4. Assess opportunities for collaboration with universities, national AI initiatives, industry, civil society, and development partners.
-5. Consider a structured feasibility study before any institutional establishment or operational deployment.
+5. Consider conducting a structured feasibility study before establishing any formal institutional structure or undertaking operational deployment.

 # Conclusion